-- o Board members are expected to attend all Board meetings. - o Board members are expected to attend the annual Board meeting. - o If appointed to a committee, Board members are expected to attend all meetings of the respective committee. - O Staff will provide Board members with a calendar of Board meetings for the upcoming year at the January Board meeting. - o Once the calendar for a year is established, Board members should immediately notify the Corporate Secretary of any scheduling conflicts and thereafter manage their schedules to avoid creating additional conflicts.
+- Board members are expected to attend all Board meetings. - Board members are expected to attend the annual Board meeting. - If appointed to a committee, Board members are expected to attend all meetings of the respective committee. - Staff will provide Board members with a calendar of Board meetings for the upcoming year at the January Board meeting. - Once the calendar for a year is established, Board members should immediately notify the Corporate Secretary of any scheduling conflicts and thereafter manage their schedules to avoid creating additional conflicts. - Committee Service

-• Committee Service

-&lt;sup>1 "Net revenues" to be discussed further, if and when, the Authority, or the Board, retains any such services.
+1 "Net revenues" to be discussed further, if and when, the Authority, or the Board, retains any such services.

-- o Each Board member should serve on one or more standing committees of the Board. - o Board members may be asked to participate on ad hoc committees that may be convened from time to time to perform specific, defined tasks.
+- Each Board member should serve on one or more standing committees of the Board. - Board members may be asked to participate on ad hoc committees that may be convened from time to time to perform specific, defined tasks.

-• Preparation
+Preparation

-o Board members should review and be prepared to discuss materials prepared and circulated by staff for each board meeting.
+• Board members should review and be prepared to discuss materials prepared and circulated by staff for each board meeting.